Math

 Open to: All grades

-This course includes all topics covered in AB Calculus.
-Additional topics include Euler’s method, advanced techniques of integration, infinite series, vectors, and polar and parametric functions.
-This course, which follows the AP syllabus, is designed to be equivalent to two semesters of a college calculus course.
-This course is recommended for students who have demonstrated excellent analytical and mathematical skills in prior courses, and the ability to understand and apply new concepts quickly.
-Students will need to devote significant time for daily homework and preparation.
-A mathematics laboratory is utilized to allow students to have actual hands-on experience with technology and real-world mathematical modeling.
-This course is recommended for students who have earned an A- or higher in their previous math class.
+This course covers all topics included in AP Calculus AB, with additional topics such as Euler’s method, advanced techniques of integration, infinite series, vectors, and polar and parametric functions.
+Following the AP syllabus, this course is designed to be equivalent to two semesters of a college-level calculus course.
+It is recommended for students who have demonstrated excellent analytical and mathematical skills in prior courses and have the ability to quickly understand and apply new concepts.
+Students should be prepared to dedicate significant time to daily homework and preparation.
+A mathematics laboratory is incorporated to provide students with hands-on experience using technology and real-world mathematical modeling.
+This course is recommended for students who have earned an A- or higher in AP Precalculus or an A+ in Precalculus.

 AP Statistics